-The important thing to have when it comes to treating acne is patience.
-Most of the treatment options for acne may take 2 or 3 months to start working.
-It is therefore important to give each regimen or drug enough time to work before giving up on it and moving on to other treatments.
+The important thing when it comes to treating acne is patience.
+Most treatment options take 2 to 3 months to start working.
+It is important to give each option enough time to work before moving on to other treatments.

 Acne Scars on Back